CLOSING SOON – LAST TWO ROOMS!

 We’ll enjoy premium beverages and a gourmet buffet lunch designed by their award-winning chefs incorporating the best New Zealand ingredients and featuring a carvery, seafood, hot dishes, salads and finished with dessert, tea, coffee, and a cheeseboard.

-Our visit to New Zealand finishes today as we make our way onto flights back to Australia, hopefully with lots of great memories and some winnings in our pockets.
+Our visit to New Zealand finishes today as we make our back to Auckland Airport or city, hopefully with lots of great memories and some winnings in our pockets.